foundriesio/docs/source/reference-manual/security/secure-boot-imx-habv4.rst

 	$ ls SPL.signed
 	SPL.signed

-2. On i.MX 7/8M and other i.MX 6 families, using the ``--fix-sdp-dcd`` parameter is not required.
+2. On i.MX 8M and i.MX 6 families, using the ``--fix-sdp-dcd`` parameter is not required.

 .. note::